geneontology/noctua_app_stack/production/README.md

   - docker-production-compose and various configuration files from template directory

 ## Requirements
-- Terraform
-- Ansible
--
+- Terraform.
+Tested using v1.1.4
+- Ansible.
+Tested using version 2.10.7

 ## Install Python deployment Script
 Note the script has a <b>-dry-run</b> option.